ksylvan/MyPassportWirelessHacks/ncat/README.md

 Now you can simply set your PATH to point to ~/x-tools/bin first, which will use your cross-compiling toolchain binaries with the usual names (like "gcc" and "ld"), obviating the need to modify configure scripts and Makefiles.
+This comes in handy for configure scripts that don't have easy ways to support cross-compilation toolchains.

 ## Alternative 1: Compiling ncat official sources